jerrytigerxu/oldProjectDocumentation/Avantier/webDev/documentation.md

 Thu, Jul 11﻿ After conducting a bunch of incremental tests during development, I managed to take care of several aspects of the search bar filtering functionality: HTML buttons, hidden value input, radio button event triggering, and the changing of the hidden input value in the search form | also figured out getting the correct AJAX request and response after clicking the radio buttons | also got the correct updating of the HTML (search-results-container) element | what's next is the PHP filtering

+Tentative action steps
+Project setup and requirements

+Choose a CMP (content management platform)

+Confirm GTM (Google Tag Manager)

+Define requirements:

+Consent types (just for cookies)

+Banner design (small enough that it doesn’t bother people)

+Consent language (no preference)

+Geographic scope (no preference)

+Setup your tests (on testing environment - AVT experimental branch)

+Consent state

+Banner interaction

+Tag firing

+Tools to use: GTM preview mode, browser developer tools, GA DebugView

+CMP integration and GTM configuration

+Integrate CMP

+Create GTM tags (CMP tag and Google Tags)

+Create GTM triggers (consent initialization and consent update)

+Custom JS and consent logic

+Set default consent state

+Handle consent updates

+Create GTM variables to store consent states and any other data needed for your consent logic

+Testing and refinement

+Use GTM's preview mode to test your implementation

+Deployment and monitoring

+Monitor on GTM, Google Analytics, and CMP

+10/21/24

+Tested out installing the CookieBot CMP plugin on the AVT experimental branch

+10/22/24

+I set up a free trial account for CookieBot (https://admin.cookiebot.com/domain-groups/88629886-c442-428a-a23d-17cbd54f9bcb/domains/fd4cb0f3-140e-4948-8658-53645eeb5570)

+It took me a while to figure out why the banner wasn’t showing up on the page, but then I simply added the script directly to the top of ‘header.php’ and it worked!

+I need to set up using Google Tag Manager so that I don’t have to stick to this temporary solution | also so that it makes sure that tags fire only after the user has given consent (especially with more advanced consent settings)

+“Built-in Consent Checks: Some Google tags (like Google Analytics and Google Ads) have built-in consent checks.
+This means they automatically adjust their behavior based on the consent status provided by Cookiebot.
+You don't need to add extra triggers for these tags.”

+11/5/24 -

+We purchased the Premium Medium subscription and I connected the plugin with our CookieBot account

+For some reason, though, the banner isn’t showing up on the AVT website.
+I’ll need to deal with that later.

+11/6/24 -

+Somehow now the banner works but only on incognito mode